intel-retail/documentation/docs_src/use-cases/automated-self-checkout/catalog/Apply-Env.md

 If you use both methods, the input parameter will override the corresponding parameter in the ``.env`` file.

-.. _run_commands:

-Run Commands to Set Custom Environment Variables
+## Run Commands to Set Custom Environment Variables
 --------------------------------------------------

 There are two methods to apply the environment variables: